helinivan/multilingual-sarcasm-detector/README.md

 multilingual-en-it | en, it | nl | 89.96 | 65.90

+In folder `results`, you can find evaluation metrics on evaluation set and test set, as well as confusion matrices and best hyperparameters.

 ## Setup

 The `requirements.txt` file includes all necessary dependencies to run the code of this repository.